 But I want to retire in Thailand, is there another way?

 Yes.
 Get a Non Immigrant O Visa.
-You don't need the mandatory health insurance for this visa.
+You don't need the mandatory health insurance for this visa, unless you are living in one of the aforementioned countries that are now asking for this cover as part of the application process.

 How is a Non Immigrant O Visa different from the O-A?